erri120/lotus/README.md

 For loading screens I went with [Nexus Loading Screens Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/21349), [Lore-Based Loading Screens](https://www.nexusmods.com/skyrimspecialedition/mods/1185) and [Uncle Sheo Does Legendary Loading Screens](https://www.nexusmods.com/skyrimspecialedition/mods/1801) for the lulz.

 In a perfect world you don't need loading screens but loading times can sometimes be longer than expected so at least you got something to look and laugh at.
+If you want some more _interesting_ loading screens you should try out these highly NSFW ones: [AirplaneRandy's Erotica Replacer](https://www.loverslab.com/files/file/12278-airplanerandys-erotica-replacer-main-menuloading-screenintro-video/)

 The most notable UI change is the ESO dark UI preset from [Customizable UI Replacer](https://www.nexusmods.com/skyrimspecialedition/mods/18398) for [SkyHUD](https://www.nexusmods.com/skyrimspecialedition/mods/463/).